cockroachdb/docs/build-a-test-app.md

 toc: false
 ---

-This page demonstrates connecting to CockroachDB and executing a basic SQL scenario from various languages.
-It assumes that you have already [installed CockroachDB](install-cockroachdb.html), [started an insecure local cluster](start-a-local-cluster.html#insecure), and [installed the appropriate client driver](install-client-drivers.html).
+This page demonstrates connecting to CockroachDB from a simple app that creates a "bank" database, creates two accounts, and executes a transaction to transfer funds from one to the other.

+We assume that you have already [installed CockroachDB](install-cockroachdb.html), [started an insecure local cluster](start-a-local-cluster.html#insecure), and [installed the appropriate client driver](install-client-drivers.html).

 ## Go